tommyfgj/FanControl.IPMIPlugin/README.md

 # FanControl.IPMIPlugin
-A plugin to Control fan through ipmitool.
+A plugin to control fan through ipmitool in https://github.com/Rem0o/FanControl.Releases.
 I use this to control extra fan for cooling my P40 under ESXI.(cheap game streaming and AIGC Calculation, hahaha...)

 ## Install